MZAWeb/business-hours-plugin/README.txt

 == Upgrade Notice ==

+= 2.0.1 =
+Bug fixes and small improvements.

 = 2.0 =
 Introducing Exceptions (Holidays, etc).
 Also, this version is (almost) a complete rewrite.
 Faster, more secure and with a lot of improvements.

 == Changelog ==

+= 2.0.1 =
+* Bugfix: Widget admin is faling to toggle advanced options on first load

 = 2.0 =
-* Feature: Allow for exceptions (for holidays, etc)
+* Enhancement: Allow for exceptions (for holidays, etc)
 * Enhancement: Allow users to overide views templates
 * Enhancement: Allow to show the hours table fixed in the widget (without collapsible)
 * Enhancement: Cleanup widget admin.
 Hide templating fields.
 Clarify some texts.